heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 #### Explore and run the code examples

-In the `05-java-ios` directory, checkout the `README.md` file to learn how to run the code examples.
+In the `05-java-ios` directory, check out the `README.md` file to learn how to run the code examples.

 As a quick reminder, you can run the code examples using the following command: